 Cooling Airflow Adjustment

-Different test systems can embody different combinations of brake enclosure design and size, airflow or airspeed levels, and duct system layout and geometry.
-This paragraph establishes the proper methodology to adjust the airstream speed to provide comparable brake thermal regimes across the testing facilities.
+Different test systems can embody different combinations of brake enclosure design and size, airflow or airspeed levelsThis paragraph establishes the proper methodology to adjust the airstream speed to provide comparable brake thermal regimes across the testing facilities.

 Method Description

-Definition of Brake Groups and Verification Parameters
+Definition of Brake assembly Groups and Verification Parameters

-To determine the appropriate cooling airflow for a given brake, the testing facility shall first classify the tested brake into a nominal wheel load (WLn) to disc or drum mass (DM) group according to its (WLn/DM) ratio.
+To determine the appropriate cooling airflow for the brake assembly under test, the testing facility shall first classify the tested brake into a nominal wheel load (WLn) to disc or drum mass (DM) group according to its (WLn/DM) ratio.

 The WLn/DM ratio is calculated by dividing the WLn (kg) with the pre-test disc or drum mass (kg).
 The testing facility shall determine the WLn following paragraph 8.1.1 (c).
 Four different WLn/DM groups are defined based on the WLn/DM ratio: